halfmatthalfcat/TeamCity-Phabricator-Plugin/readme.md

 ***Conduit Token***: The Conduit API Key for the user you want to be executing build actions.
 This probably should be a Phabricator Bot as a best practice.

 ***Path To Anarcist***: This is the path to Anarcist on your build agents.
-Currently, the plugin relies on a hardcoded path the Anarcist.
+Currently, the plugin relies on a hardcoded path to Anarcist.
 In the future, this will simply look for `arc`.

 After you successfully fill out the preceding options, you need to make a change to your VCS Checkout Settings for the project you plan on using the plugin with.

 Change the `Checkout Options` to `Automatically On Agent`.
-This enables us to execute actions against our checked out code (clean, reset) and apply Differential patches without lock errors
+This enables us to execute actions against our checked out code (clean, reset) and apply Differential patches without lock errors.

 ![Checkout Change]
 (https://i.imgur.com/IFBbx0s.png)